 (1) The amounts in this column reflect the grant date fair value presented in accordance with FASB ASC Topic 718, of awards granted pursuant to our equity incentive plans.
-Stock awards are valued at the grant date fair value of our stock.
-Assumptions used in the calculation of the 2011 option awards are included in Note 9 to our Consolidated Financial Statements for the fiscal year ended December 31, 2012 included in our Annual Report on Form 10-K as filed with the SEC on March 18, 2013.
+Stock and option awards are valued at their grant date fair value.
+Does not include grants made on March 17, 2015 for 2014 achievements.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014.